 You cannot give up pension to provide a lump sum that would cause you to exceed HMRC's tax free limit and have an unauthorised payment.
-Unauthorised payments are payments which are not authorised under HMRC's Lifetime Allowance legislation and which, when made, generate an unauthorised payment tax charge on the recipient of the payment.
-Partial retirement (known as 'draw down') If you reduce your pensionable earnings by at least 10% and you have reached the minimum pension age of 55, you may partially retire and take some of your benefits.
+Unauthorised payments are payments which are not authorised under HMRC's lifetime allowance legislation and which, when made, generate an unauthorised payment tax charge on the recipient of the payment.
+Partial retirement (known as 'draw down') A factsheet of detailed information and a calculator is available on the website under the 'Partial retirement' section.
+If you reduce your pensionable earnings by at least 10% and you have reached the minimum pension age of 55, you may partially retire and take some of your benefits.
 You can take a minimum of 20% (or any minimum amount set by HMRC) and a maximum of 80% of your own pension entitlement and continue to build up future pension rights.
-The benefits would be reduced if they are paid before your Normal Pension Age.
-Your pensionable earnings must remain reduced for at least a year otherwise you will cease to be eligible for the pension that you have taken.
+The benefits would be reduced if they are paid before your normal pension age Your pensionable earnings must remain reduced for at least a year otherwise you will cease to be eligible for the pension that you have taken.
 You can draw down your benefits twice before retiring completely.
 You do not need to take a 24 hour break to claim partial retirement benefits.
-Early retirement Early retirement pension You may claim payment of your pension before your Normal Pension Age if you meet all of the following criteria: - have reached normal minimum pension age (currently age 55) but not yet reached Normal Pension Age - have been in the Scheme long enough to qualify for pension benefits (currently two years) - have ceased all NHS employment.
+Early retirement Early retirement pension You may claim payment of your pension before your normal pension age if you meet all of the following criteria: - have reached normal minimum pension age (currently age 55) but not yet reached normal pension age - have been in the Scheme long enough to qualify for pension benefits (currently two years) - have ceased all NHS employment.